 Knowing this lets you tailor every message to their specific world.
 This isn't just about using the right industry jargon; it's about showing you've done your homework and have a genuine reason for reaching out.
 This simple step is the foundation for everything that follows.

-Step 2: Choose Your Channels and Length
+Step 2: Pick Your Channels and Cadence Length

 Relying on email alone isn't enough.
 The most effective cadences use a mix of channels to get a prospect's attention.
 The core three are email, phone calls, and LinkedIn.
 You might also add video messages or even SMS for certain audiences.
 The goal is to show up in different places to increase your chances of starting a conversation.